-State assessment data has continued to show that while MHS performs well overall in CAASPP, AP scores, ACT scores, and graduation rate, there is still a need to address the gap between ELA and math performance, as well as an achievement gap among our subgroups (Socio-economically disadvantaged, special education, and Hispanic/Latino).
+State assessment data has continued to show that while MHS performs well overall in CAASPP, AP scores, SAT/ACT scores, and graduation rate, there is still a need to address the gap between ELA and math performance, as well as an achievement gap among our subgroups (Socio-economically disadvantaged, special education, and Hispanic/Latino).

-In 2018, the PD Team examine the new Challenge Success Data, CAASPP data, and teacher feedback to modify and refocus the the SLT School Improvement Plan.
+In 2018, the SLT Team examined Challenge Success Data, CAASPP data, and teacher feedback to modify and refocus the the SLT School Improvement Plan.
 The decision was to continue work with higher order thinking skills and depth of knowledge through three focus areas: Data Driven Decisions, Academic Language and Targeted Differentiation.
 These goals primarily focus on Goal 1 on the SMMUSD LCAP.
-MHS will focus on increasing academic language in order to address Goal 2 and adding on to the Challenge Success survey, MHS will be looking to increase student and parent input and student voice opportunities, addressing Goal 3.
-For the 2018-2019 school year the continued focus on developing students higher order thinking skills by engaging students in DOK 3 and 4 tasks will continue for high school.
+MHS focused on increasing academic language in order to address Goal 2 and adding on to the Challenge Success survey, MHS sought to increase student and parent input and student voice opportunities, addressing Goal 3.
+For the 2018-2019 school year the continued focus on developing students higher order thinking skills by engaging students in DOK 3 and 4 tasks continued for high school.
 The SLT team determined that during the 2019-2020 school year, they wanted to focus exclusively on distance learning and integrating technology in place of any additional focus areas.

-The WASC self study process was completed in the spring of 2019/fall of 2020.
-The process resulted in the following Critical Learning Needs:
+The WASC self study process was completed in October, 2020.
+The process which includes analysis of extensive data resulted in the following Critical Learning Needs: